kylegwilliam/byu-cs324/hw-strings-io-env/README.md

     variables `s1`, `s2`, and `s3`, as an unsigned integer in decimal format (i.e., format `"%u"`), each on a line by itself.

+    Note that this exercise has nothing to do with the actual _value_ of the variables, which will be compared in a subsequent question.
+Rather, this only has to do with the memory addresses of the variables themselves.

     *Do any of the variables have the same address on the stack?
 If so, which and why?*

- 5. Print out the address of (i.e., using the `&` operator) the _first
-    byte/character_ in the array/string corresponding to the variables `s1`, `s2`, and `s3`, as an unsigned integer in decimal format (i.e., format `"%u"`), each on a line by itself.
+ 5. Print out the address _referred to_ (i.e., its pointer value) by each of the variables `s1`, `s2`, and `s3` as an unsigned integer in decimal format (i.e., format `"%u"`), each on a line by itself.
+Since all these variables refer to arrays/strings, you can also think of each referred-to addresses as that of the _first byte/character_ in each array/string referred to.

+    Note that while `s1`, `s2`, and `s3` are _declared_ differently, they
+    effectively act the same, in that:

+    - When represented as an _integer_ value (i.e., format `"%u"`), `printf()` uses the referred-to address (i.e., the _pointer value_) as a replacement.
+    - When represented as a _string_ value (i.e., format `"%s"`), `printf()` uses the values _at_ the referred-to address (i.e., the string contents) as a replacement.

+    However, one difference between `char[]` and `char *` is that for `char[]`, the address of the variable is _also_ the address _referred to_ by the variable.
+That means that there is no changing the _referred-to address_ (or _pointer value__) of a variable declared `char[]`.

+    a. *For any of the variables, is the referred-to address (i.e., the pointer value) the same as the _address_ of the variable itself (i.e., the answer to question 4)?
+If so, which and why?*  Hint: See explanatory text in this question.

-    *Do any of the variables reference the same content (i.e., content has the same values)?
+    b. *Do any of the variables reference the same content?
+That is, are any of the addresses / pointer values the same between `s1`, `s2`, and/or `s3`)?
 If so, which and why?*

  6. Use `printf()` to print out the contents of each of the array/string variables `s1`, `s2`, and `s3`, i.e., using the `"%s"` format, each on a